EyasuTeshome/shifttracker/interview-prep/how-do-you-complete-your-linkedin-header.md

 You should already have taken a professional photo in an earlier lesson of this module; upload that photo to your LinkedIn profile.

-**Wherever possible**, you should use the same professional photo on various social media profiles, including GitHub, LinkedIn, and AngelList; this will help you build your personal brand as a software developer, and will make it easier for recruiters to identify you.
+**Wherever possible**, you should use the same professional photo on various social media profiles, including GitHub, LinkedIn, and Wellfound; this will help you build your personal brand as a software developer, and will make it easier for recruiters to identify you.

 If you're not sure how to upload your photo, use the gif below as an example.